lexnederbragt/MBV3070-H19/2_Flow_Control.md

 ## For Loops with Dictionaries

 With a list, then, it's clear that we can use the **in** keyword to indicate a list of things, and that we can create nested loops.
 How do we use use for loops with dicionaries?
 The clue here is to remember that the keys in a dictionary work like a list.

+For this part, go back to the interactive shell.

 ```python
 codondict = {}